dimitargnikolov/book-project/README.md

 You will follow the case study, then if you choose, you will identify other content to analyze and share your insights.

 The project will be graded as follows:  a student who follows instructions, does the entity recognition analysis for Les Miserables, and writes a reasonable report about his or her interpretations of the results will receive up to 93 points.
 A student who selects new content to analyze and chooses the content in a way that reasoned interpretation is possible (the content is coherent with respect to characters), and further that the student demonstrates through their report that they carried out a reasoned intrepetation of the analysis results will receive a grade of up to 100%.

-A student who does something exceptional in both the content that he or she is analyzing and how he or she is interpreting the analysis results will receive up to 103 points.
+Extra Credit: Option 1)  A student engages in an exceptional analysis using both originally chosen content, parameter tuning, data cleaning, and analysis interpretation (such as meaningfully interpreting results through steps of cleaning) will receive up to 10 extra credit points.

+Extra Credit: Option 2) Available to the first 20 students who sign up, students will carry out the Les Miserables analysis using the HathiTrust Research Center Data Capsules.
+There are hundreds of files for Les Miserables (it has multiple parts and duplicate versions) in the HathiTrust digital library.
+Your report will compare the results of analysis on HathiTrust Les Mis content compared to the book in Project Gutenberg.
+A student will receive up to 10 extra credit points for his/her own work.
+Sign up with Professor Plale.
+Availability is on a first come, first serve basis.

 ## Prerequisites